 - Dual diagnosis treatment

-Moreover, with multiple forms of therapy, patients have several options to find ways to address their personal mental and emotional issues at the root of their opiate addictions.
+Moreover, with multiple forms of therapy, clients have several options to find ways to address their mental and emotional issues at the root of their opiate addictions.

 Need a Baltimore Opiate Rehab Program?
 Connect with Baltimore Detox Center